chembl/cbl_migrator/README.md

 - It won't migrate any table without a PK.
 May hang with a table without PK and containing an UK field referenced as FK in another table.
 - It does not try to migrate server default values.
 - It does not set autoincremental fields.
+- It does not try to migrate triggers nor procedures.

 ## SQLite